BillJr99/Ursinus-WebMobile-Fall2020/_pages/Assignments/asmt-service.md

       beginning: Code commenting and structure is limited in ways that reduce the readability of the program, and/or there are minor departures from the style guide
       progressing: Code documentation is present that re-states the explicit code definitions, and/or code is written that mostly adheres to the style guide
       proficient: Code is documented at non-trivial points in a manner that enhances the readability of the program, and code is written according to the style guide
+    - weight: 20
+      description: Service Endpoint Interface Design
+      preemerging: Improper service endpoints are given, or use verbs instead of a CRUD model
+      beginning: An arbitrary mapping of service endpoints is given to HTTP verbs (for example, only GET or POST verbs are used)
+      progressing: Some service endpoints are ambiguous or improperly mapped
+      proficient: Service endpoints are thoroughly defined for the application chosen, with CRUD endpoints that represent nouns that are appropriately mapped to HTTP verbs
     - weight: 10
       description: Writeup and Submission
       preemerging: An incomplete submission is provided